leaf-ai/studio-go-runner/examples/local/README.md

 The microk8s use-case this document describes is somewhat similiar in its target audience to the (docker oriented deployment)[../docker/README.md] use case with the exception of our use of Kubernetes rather than docker itself.

 The motivation behind this example is to provide from a deployment perspective something as close as possible on a single machine, or laptop to a real production deployment.
-The docker use case is one that fits use cases needing a functionally equivalent deployment but not nessasarily a deployment eqivalent system.
+The docker use case is one that fits use cases needing a functionally equivalent deployment which can be done for Mac or Windows as a minimal alternative to a Linux deployment.

 <!--ts-->